 Problem Statement.

 Describe the problem including the source and scale.
 Cascade Creek is one of the last salmon spawning streams in San Juan County.
-The lower creek corridor is in relatively pristine condition with the last 300 feet inhabited by salmon and cutthroat trout.
+The lower creek corridor is in relatively pristine condition with the last 300 feet inhabited by salmon and Sea run coastal cutthroat trout.

 Currently, the entire portion of the lower creek that has salmonid use is privately owned without protection, exposing this unique salmon bearing stream to unacceptable future risks of development and disturbance.
 The entire property is listed for sale.